 Many other higher education institutions are also finding themselves needing to prepare their classrooms on campus to be outfitted for HyFlex courses for the upcoming semester including the University of San Diego, Texas A&M, Chapman University, Louisiana State University, University of North Carolina- Chapel Hill.
 To help with a smooth transition, the schools' IT departments could consider making a guide on what’s in the classroom and how to use it.

 HyFlex spaces are the future of work and education and will extend well beyond our current situation.
-The benefits for remote participants in other offices or locations, for distance learning, and for recording meetings and discussions are far reaching and will provide value well beyond current restrictions on occupancy and gatherings. -Mark Coxon, Tangram Technology Sales Director
+The benefits for remote participants in other offices or locations, for distance learning, and for recording meetings and discussions are far reaching and will provide value well beyond current restrictions on occupancy and gatherings. -Amber Jones, Tangram Vice President, Sales + Education

 Of course, to conduct a HyFlex course, you need reliable video conferencing software.
 Your hardware products should all be able to connect and perform flawlessly with these programs.
 It’s also important to look at a conferencing platform that has some integrations with your learning management software.
 When comparing platforms, you should look for a platform that will allow instructors to screen share, annotate, record, and whatever else an instructor may need to do during a HyFlex course so that those who are participating online can be engaged or watch the lecture back at a later time.
 Our recommendations for conferencing platforms are Zoom, Microsoft Teams, and Google Meet.